Hello, guys today I will tell you how the braking system works in cars and the types of brakes available for cars.

 There are two kinds of brakes Disc Brakes and Drums Brakes.
 Disc brakes are mounted on front wheels and Drum brakes are mounted on rear wheels.
-In some modern high-end cars have Disc brakes on all four wheels.
+Some modern high-end cars have a Disc brake on all four wheels.

 These are the components used in the brakes system: